DavidAslanyan/AWS-Certified-Solutions-Architect-Associate-Sandbox/lecture-notes.md

 AWS allows you to add up to **8 MFA devices** per user.

 Using MFA significantly improves account security by requiring an additional verification step during login.

+# Amazon EC2

+**Amazon Elastic Compute Cloud (EC2)** is an **Infrastructure as a Service (IaaS)** offering that provides scalable virtual servers in the cloud.

+## EC2 Consists Of

+- Renting virtual machines (**EC2 Instances**)
+- Storing data on virtual drives (**EBS - Elastic Block Store**)
+- Distributing traffic across multiple machines (**ELB - Elastic Load Balancer**)
+- Automatically scaling services (**ASG - Auto Scaling Group**)

+---

+# EC2 Sizing & Configuration Options

+When launching an EC2 instance, you can configure:

+## Operating System (OS)

+- Linux
+- Windows
+- macOS

+## Compute Resources

+- Number of CPUs (vCPUs)
+- Processing power

+## Memory

+- Amount of RAM (Random Access Memory)

+## Storage

+### Network-Attached Storage

+- **EBS (Elastic Block Store)**
+- **EFS (Elastic File System)**

+### Hardware Storage

+- **EC2 Instance Store** (physically attached storage)

+## Networking

+- Network card performance and speed
+- Public IP address assignment

+## Security

+- Firewall rules using **Security Groups**

+## Bootstrap Configuration

+- **EC2 User Data** scripts that run when the instance starts

+---

+# EC2 User Data

+**EC2 User Data** allows you to automate tasks that run when an instance is launched.

+Common use cases include:

+- Installing operating system updates
+- Installing software and dependencies
+- Downloading files from the internet
+- Configuring applications and services
+- Running custom startup scripts
+- Any other initialization task

+## Important Notes

+- User Data scripts are typically executed during the first boot of the instance.
+- The script runs with **root (administrator) privileges**, giving it full access to configure the system.
+- User Data helps automate server setup and reduces manual configuration effort.

+---

+# Example Use Case

+When launching a new web server, an EC2 User Data script can automatically:

+1. Install system updates
+2. Install a web server (e.g., Apache or Nginx)
+3. Download application files
+4. Start required services

+This allows the server to be ready for use immediately after launch.